 Data Recovery Program.
-Contran and certain of our subsidiaries participate in a combined information technology data recovery program that Contran provides from a data recovery center that it established.
-Pursuant to the program, Contran, Kronos Worldwide and EWI share information technology data recovery services.
-The program apportions its costs among these companies.
-Kronos Worldwide and EWI paid Contran \$0.3 million and less than \$0.1 million, respectively, for such services in 2018.
-We expect that the relationship between Kronos Worldwide and Contran with respect to these matters will continue in 2019.
-During 2018, the audit committee of Kronos Worldwide and NL approved and ratified their participation in the data recovery program in accordance with the terms of their own RPT Policies.
+Contran and Kronos Worldwide participate in a combined information technology data recovery program that Contran provides from a data recovery center that it established.
+The program's costs are apportioned among these companies.
+Kronos Worldwide paid Contran \$0.2 million for such services in 2019.
+We expect that the relationship between Kronos Worldwide and Contran with respect to these matters will continue in 2020.
+During 2019, the audit committee of Kronos Worldwide approved and ratified its participation in the data recovery program in accordance with the terms of its own related party transactions policy.

 Guarantees Provided to Valhi by Affiliates and Related Items.
 From time to time, Contran and its affiliates may provide guarantees and/or pledge collateral with respect to our indebtedness or our other obligations.

-During 2018, a Contran affiliate guaranteed certain indebtedness and deferred payment obligations of Tremont to a third party, as more fully described below.
-We expect the guarantee of Tremont's third-party indebtedness will continue in 2019.
+During 2019, a Contran affiliate guaranteed certain indebtedness and deferred payment obligations of Tremont to a third party, as more fully described below.
+We expect the guarantee of Tremont's third-party indebtedness will continue in 2020.

-• At December 31, 2018, Dixie Rice had guaranteed Tremont's obligations under a promissory note payable (\$9.4 million principal amount outstanding) and a deferred payment obligation (\$11.1 million face value, \$9.6 million carrying value), in each case issued by Tremont in connection with the acquisition of an additional ownership interest in BMI and LandWell in December 2013.
+At December 31, 2019, Dixie Rice had guaranteed Tremont's obligations under a promissory note payable (\$2.0 million principal amount outstanding) and a deferred payment obligation (\$11.1 million face value, \$9.9 million carrying value), in each case issued by Tremont in connection with the acquisition of an additional ownership interest in BMI and LandWell in December 2013.

-In March 2018, our management made a presentation to our audit committee regarding the guarantees and related items provided to us and our subsidiaries by Contran and its affiliates.
+In March 2019, our management made a presentation to our audit committee regarding the guarantees and related items provided to us and our subsidiaries by Contran and its affiliates.
 Among other things during such presentation, the committee was informed of the following (in addition to the matters described above):

-- In connection with the guarantees and related items, the company benefiting from the guarantee has generally indemnified the guarantor from any loss the guarantor might suffer as a result of the guarantor providing the guarantees; - the benefits to us of having such guarantees and related items issued or provided on our behalf include, among other things, the fact that the third-party beneficiaries of such guarantees and related items would not have entered into the transaction associated with such guarantees in the absence of such guarantees; and - these guarantees and related items have been issued or provided on our behalf without cost to us.
+- in connection with the guarantees and related items, the company benefiting from the guarantee has generally indemnified the guarantor from any loss the guarantor might suffer as a result of the guarantor providing the guarantees; - the benefits to us of having such guarantees and related items issued or provided on our behalf include, among other things, the fact that the third-party beneficiaries of such guarantees and related items would not have entered into the transaction associated with such guarantees in the absence of such guarantees; and - these guarantees and related items have been issued or provided on our behalf without cost to us.